Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link, at no cost to you.

 Before setting off, make sure you make an epic music playlist.
 I like to make at least two, all depending on what my mood is.
 If I’m driving during the summer and passing through lots of small towns, I’ll opt for an upbeat country playlist.
 If I’m driving in the winter around Christmas, a Christmas playlist it is!
 I also make a playlist to help me “stay awake” when driving feels long, and a calmer playlist if I’m starting early in the morning and need time to adjust to being awake.
 Don’t forget – keep your hands on the wheel at all times!
 Don’t mess with your music while you’re driving.
 Instead, pull over to do that somewhere safe.

 If I’m not in the mood for music I also make sure that I have a few podcasts that have been pre-downloaded in case I lose service wherever I am.
-My favorite road trip podcasts include Dr. Death, Serial, Crime Junkie, Travel with Rick Steve’s.
+My favorite road trip podcasts include Dr. Death, Crime Junkie, Moms and Mysteries, and my own podcast – Passports and Preemies Talks (wherever you get your podcasts)!

 When you’re planning your road trip, solo or not, following these simple tips will ensure a safe and fun trip with reasonable expectations.
 By taking simple steps towards safety, being flexible, going at your trip with a purpose, packing a cooler of goodies, and dressing comfortably, you’re on the path to road trip pro!